 Call us on (858) 523-9000 to start planning your vacation to Shahpura Bagh or take a look at our itineraries to Rajasthan

-The property is 120 years old and was the home of the rulers of Shahpura.
-Set in 30 acres of garden and pasture and surrounded by lakes, it is a very special and ultimately peaceful little oasis, situated midway between Jaipur and Udaipur.
+Shahpura Bagh is 120 years old and was once the home of the rulers of Shahpura.
+It's set midway between Jaipur and Udaipur amid 30 acres of garden and pasture surrounded by lakes making it a very special, peaceful little oasis.

 Accommodation comprises eight rooms.
 There are five suites and three standard rooms.
 Handmade Kilms, and old Kashmiri carpets contrast white lime plaster floors.
 The rooms are adorned with antique paintings, furniture draped in luxurious silk upholstery.
 Bathrooms feature twin wash basins, rain showers and organic Biotique toiletries.

 The resort welcomes children of all ages to come and stay.
 Children may be accommodated in their parent’s bedroom for an extra charge and there is a child care service available.
 A play-station can also be provided to help entertain them.

 Facilities at Shahpura Bagh include a spacious sitting room, bicycles, jeeps for local excursions, local massages, library and there is a PlayStation for children.
 Dining is usually al fresco in the garden but there is a dining room for those colder days and nights.
 Simple continental-style and Indian cuisine is served using local produce and ingredients from the hotel's vegetable garden.